Dumas High School

 Dumas High School (DHS), formerly Dumas New Tech High School, is a comprehensive public secondary school located in Dumas, Arkansas, United States, for students in grades ten through twelve.
-Dumas is one of two public high schools in Desha County and is the sole high school administered by the Dumas School District.
+Dumas is one of two public high schools in Desha County and is the sole high school administered by the Dumas Public Schools.

 It serves territory in Desha and Lincoln counties, including Dumas, Gould, Mitchellville, and Winchester.
 It also serves Arkansas Department of Corrections prison property (Cummins Unit).

 History

 The Dumas district scheduled a consolidation of Gould High School into Dumas High effective fall 2005.
 The Gould School District had merged into the Dumas district the previous year.

 Attendance area

 Within Desha County, the school district (and therefore the high school's attendance boundary) includes Dumas and Mitchellville.

 Within Lincoln County, it includes Gould.
 It also serves Arkansas Department of Corrections prison property (Cummins Unit).

 The district extends into Drew County, where it serves Winchester.